 When Andy started the Andy Meredith Speedway Academy I was very pleased to be able to support him.
 My main role seems to be the “Tea Lady” but in addition to this I sign on the riders at the beginning of the sessions, do some of the admin and I am quite often the photographer on the day.
 Jack of all Trades really!

-19 February.
-Good day practicing today at the Andrew Meredith training session today, kean is looking more n more like his old self with each outing!
+Good day practicing today at the AMSA training session today, Kean is looking more n more like his old self with each outing!